Reimagine Research Scheme

 NRF, MOE and A*STAR funded projects

 PIs of funded projects should continue to pay all in place research personnel and PhD students their salary/stipend from the grant during the circuit breaker period, even in cases where the research work is not continuing as planned.
-Any rebates or support received from the Singapore Government in terms of salary, worker levy and allowances must be off-set from the grant claims.

 All PIs are highly encouraged to re-assign tasks and activities whenever possible, such that the non-lab-based aspects can be done from home during this period.
 Flexibility should be exercised, where necessary, to allow PhD students additional time to submit their thesis.
 In instances where the virement across votes had exceeded 10% of the total direct cost, NRF/MOE/A*STAR will support PIs’ requests to shift funds from other votes (ie. OOE, EQPT and Overseas Travel) to support EOM and Research Scholarship votes, even if the request is submitted less than 3 months from the project end date.